blurbdust/rainbowcrackalack/README.md

 However, if you prefer to build a complete package (which is useful for testing on other Windows machines), run:

     # ./scripts/build_windows_zip.sh

+## Linux Build

+A 64-bit build can be achieved on an Ubuntu host machine by installing the following prerequisites:

+    # apt install opencl-c-headers libgcrypt20-dev

+Then starting the build with:

+    # make clean; make linux

 ## Change Log
 ### v1.3 (February 26, 2021)